 But for less than one takeout meal, you get Disney in your living room.
 That’s not a bad deal if we do say so ourselves.

-Make sure to enjoy Up while making some homemade Mickey Mouse-shaped beignets.
+We can't put a price on enjoying Up while making some homemade Mickey Mouse-shaped beignets.

-What we (kinda) don’t like
+What we (kinda) don’t like about Disney+

-Not a diverse streaming service
+Disney+ is not a diverse streaming service

 Everyone loves Disney, right?
 But the only reason Disney+ isn’t ranked higher on our list is that Disney+ doesn’t have a variety of TV show and movie genres.